-The Gemara answers that since Rabbi Yochanan was so politically important, we assume the doctor would not mistreat him, as he could be killed as punishment.
+The Gemora answers that since Rabbi Yochanan was so politically important, we assume the doctor would not mistreat him, as he could be killed as punishment.
+Furthermore, his doctor was a professional, who would not ruin her reputation by mistreating him.